rongkangw/tp/docs/UserGuide.md

    💡 Commands for getting started:

-   * `listEvents` : Shows all the events currently in your Club Book.
+   * `listEvents` : Shows all the events currently in your club book.

-   * `addMember n/John Doe p/98765432 e/johnd@example.com` : Adds a member named `John Doe` to the Club Book. <br> Notice that the Club Book switches to display the member list.
+   * `addMember n/John Doe p/98765432 e/johnd@example.com` : Adds a member named `John Doe` to the club book. <br> Notice that EASync switches to display the member list.

    * `deleteMember 3` : Deletes the 3rd member shown in the current list.

-   * `addEvent n/Team Bonding f/15/10/2025 t/16/10/2025` : Adds an event named `Team Bonding` to the Club Book. <br> Notice that the Club Book switches to display the event list.
+   * `addEvent n/Team Bonding f/15/10/2025 t/16/10/2025` : Adds an event named `Team Bonding` to the club book. <br> Notice that EASync switches to display the event list.

-   * `assignEvent e/Team Bonding m/John Doe r/Logistics` : Assigns `John Doe` to handle `Logistics` in the `Team Bonding` event. <br> Notice that the Club Book switches to display the details of the single event Team Bonding.
+   * `assignEvent e/Team Bonding m/John Doe r/Logistics` : Assigns `John Doe` to handle `Logistics` in the `Team Bonding` event. <br> Notice that EASync switches to display the details of the single event Team Bonding.

-   * `clear` : Delete all members and events from the ClubBook to create your own.
+   * `clear` : Delete all members and events from the club book to create your own.
 Note that this is irreversible!

-   * `exit` : Exits the app.
+   * `exit` : Closes the window and exits the program.

 6. Refer to the [Features](#features) below for details of each command.